-Rods and Reels-For setting the hook, often at long range, Jackson favors 7- to 8-foot medium-heavy-power rods with medium-fast action.
+Rods and Reels-For setting the hook, often at long range, Jackson favors 7- to 8-foot medium-heavy-power and medium-fast-action rods.
 He advises clients to bring flippin' sticks, as they work well and virtually all bass anglers have one.
 Some experts have custom rods with somewhat faster tips, more parabolic midsections, and even stouter butts.
-When In-Fisherman Editor In Chief Doug Stange filmed a television segment with Jackson, he used Shakespeare's 71⁄2-foot Intrepid flippin' sticks with Pflueger Trion 66 reels.
+When In-Fisherman Editor-in-Chief Doug Stange filmed a television segment with Jackson last spring, he fished Shakespeare's 71⁄2-foot Intrepid flippin'